peterhsu48/peterhsu48.github.io/_pages/about.md

 Hello!
 I am a B.S.
 Bioengineering student at the University of Illinois Urbana-Champaign with a minor in Computer Science.

-I am broadly interested in the use of artificial intelligence in the biomedical sciences.
+I am interested in creating artificial intelligence systems to advance healthcare and accelerate biomedical discoveries.
 Specifically, I have developed computational tools and AI algorithms for cancer diagnosis on histopathology images.
-I focus on improving the robustness of AI models on diverse, multi-institutional patient cohorts and enhancing the trustworthiness of automated diagnoses.
+I enjoy working on problems involving the robustness of AI models on diverse, multi-institutional patient cohorts and the trustworthiness of automated diagnoses.

 # Academic Interests
-- AI for biomedical discovery, clinical translation
+- Biomedical AI
 - Computational modeling of diseases
-- Domain adaptation and out-of-distribution shifts
+- Out-of-distribution shifts
 - Histopathology, spatial transcriptomics
 - Cell and tissue engineering
 - 3D bioprinting

-<a name="research"></a>
 # Research Projects

 Advised by [Professor Rohit Bhargava](https://bioengineering.illinois.edu/people/rxb) and [Dr. Kianoush Falahkheirkhah](https://www.linkedin.com/in/kianoush-falahkheirkhah).